espressif/esp-at/docs/en/Get_Started/Downloading_guide.rst

 In case of flashing issues, please verify what the COM port number of download interface of the ESP board is and select it from "COM:" dropdown list.
 If you don't know the port number, you can refer to `Check port on Windows <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html#check-port-on-windows>`_ for details.

-When you finish flashing, please `Check Whether AT works`_.
+When you finish flashing, please `Check Whether AT Works`_.

 Linux or macOS
 ^^^^^^^^^^^^^^^